 and similarly under the martingale Wasserstein ball:

 and the adapted martingale Wasserstein version:

-In the context of the Black-Scholes model, Figure \ref{fig:fwstart} plots the various sensitivities together with the standard {\it Vega} $:= \partial_\sigma g(\mu^\sigma_{\rm{BS}})$ as functions of the volatility parameter.
+In the context of the Black-Scholes model, Figure \ref{ch01fig:fwstart} plots the various sensitivities together with the standard {\it Vega} $:= \partial_\sigma g(\mu^\sigma_{\rm{BS}})$ as functions of the volatility parameter.
 We observe that the sensitivity is decreasing with respect to the volatility.
-Furthermore, we observe that the Martingale adapted Wasserstein sensitivity is much smaller than the other sensitivities, meaning that the restriction of the Wasserstein ball to adapted models leads to a less conservative robustness viewpoint.
+Furthermore, we observe that the martingale adapted Wasserstein sensitivity is much smaller than the other sensitivities, meaning that restricting the Wasserstein ball to adapted models leads to a less conservative robustness viewpoint.
 Finally, we observe that all sensitivities are significantly smaller than the {\it Vega}.
 Although this may seem natural, it is not guaranteed, as the {\it Vega} is the derivative with respect to the Euclidean norm, which may differ by a constant from the Wasserstein sensitivity when the set of probability measures is restricted to the log-normal distributions.
 Our subsequent example of the American put illustrates this fact.

-In order to analyze further the different sensitivities, our next Figure \ref{fig:relativefwstart} plots the relative sensitivity, i.e. the ratio of the sensitivities to the reference value $\E^{\mu} [ ( X_2 - X_1 )^+ ]$.
+To analyse the different sensitivities further, Figure \ref{fig:relativefwstart} plots the relative sensitivity, \textit{i.e.} the ratio of the sensitivities to the reference value $\E^{\mu} [ ( X_2 - X_1 )^+ ]$.
 In the current example, all sensitivities are almost the same for volatility larger than $45$\%.
 For smaller volatility parameter, we again see a significant difference between the Wasserstein martingale sensitivity and its adapted version.
-This illustrates the relevance of the Wasserstein martingale sensitivity and the corresponding first order model hedge $h_{\rm M}$.
+This illustrates the relevance of the Wasserstein martingale sensitivity and the corresponding first-order model hedge $h_{\rm M}$.

-We finally explore the worst case scenario inducing our sensitivity results.
-Such worst case scenarios correspond to an almost optimal $\mu'$ in the ball $B_p(\mu,r)$ or $B^{\rm ad}_p(\mu,r)$ with or with martingale restriction.
-By careful examination of the proofs of Propositions \ref{Order 1 expansion martingale adapted case}, \ref{upper bound martingale} and \ref{prop:order 1 expansion marginalandmartingale adapted case}, we see that such (almost) worst case models are obtained by displaced transport towards a direction single out by the optimality condition.
+We finally explore the worst-case scenario inducing our sensitivity results.
+Such worst-case scenarios correspond to an almost optimal $\mu'$ in the ball $\Bcl(\mu, r)$ or $\Bad (\mu, r)$ with or without martingale restriction.
+By careful examination of the proofs of Propositions \ref{prop:order 1 expansion martingale adapted case}, \ref{prop:order 1 expansion class martingale} and \ref{prop:order 1 expansion marginalandmartingale adapted case}, we see that such (almost) worst-case models are obtained by displaced transport towards a direction singled out by the optimality condition.

 Figure \ref{fig:worstcasefwstart} plots the target distribution along which the sensitivity is obtained.
-We observe that, unlike the unconstrained robust Wasserstein sensitivity, the adapted Wasserstein and the martingale constrained exhibit a target distribution concentrating the mass to the tails and leaves empty the central part located in the neighborhood of the diagonal line $x_1=x_2$.
+We observe that, unlike the unconstrained robust Wasserstein sensitivity, the adapted Wasserstein and the martingale-constrained cases exhibit a target distribution that concentrates mass in the tails and leaves the central part near the diagonal line $x_1=x_2$ relatively sparse.